 This is skiing South Korean-style: fast, furious and full of energy.

-In a year's time, Pyeongchang, a little-known mountain region in eastern South Korea, will become host to the world's biggest winter sports stage: the Olympic Games.
+This month, PyeongChang, a little-known mountain region in eastern South Korea, is hosting to the world’s biggest winter sports stage: the Olympic Games.

 But will the crowds come?